rust-lang/book/src/ch17-02-concurrency-with-async.md

 that block just as we did before with `tx`.
 Then, later, we move the original `tx` into a *new* async block, where we send more messages on a slightly slower delay.
 We happen to put this new async block after the async block for receiving messages, but it could go before it just as well.
-They key is the order of the futures are awaited in, not the order they are created in.
+The key is the order of the futures are awaited in, not the order they are created in.

 Both of the async blocks for sending messages need to be `async move` blocks, so that both `tx` and `tx1` get dropped when those blocks finish.
-Otherwise we will end up back in the same infinite loop we started out in.
+Otherwise we’ll end up back in the same infinite loop we started out in.
 Finally, we switch from `trpl::join` to `trpl::join3` to handle the additional future.